Robert Lam: Beyond Broadcasting

 Robert Lam’s influence stretched far beyond the television screen.
 A gifted speaker, he became one of Malaysia’s most sought-after presenters and emcees, renowned for his professionalism and precision.
 He approached every engagement with care—often rehearsing up to ten times before going on stage.

 Identifying a national need for improved English communication, Lam established the Robert Lam English Language Centre, committed to promoting English mastery across Malaysia.
 The centre offered practical training in pronunciation, diction, and grammar, and expanded to include branches in Kuantan and Kuala Terengganu.
 Through hundreds of engagements—by his own count, more than 190 institutions—Lam enriched thousands of lives with his passion for language.

 Unlike contemporaries such as Patrick Teoh, Lam avoided the entertainment industry, staying true to his calling as a communicator and educator.
 He firmly believed that strong communication could change lives—and even transform nations.

 Final years and legacy

 Robert Lam died on 23 January 2010, aged 64, after a battle with metastatic melanoma.
 He died at University Malaya Medical Centre, leaving behind not just a long career in broadcasting, but also a legacy of mentorship, teaching, and national pride in the English language.

 He is survived by his wife, son, and daughter.

-Though he wore many hats—pilot, broadcaster, educator, speaker—Robert Lam was, above all, a communicator.
-His legacy endures in the students he taught, the audiences he moved, and the millions who remember the gentle, articulate voice that once brought the world into their homes.
+Though he wore many hats—pilot, broadcaster, educator, speaker—Robert Lam was mainly a communicator.
+His legacy endures in the students he taught, the audiences he moved, and the millions who remember him.